 Everything You Wanted to Know About Why Dogs Lick

 With the absence of opposable thumbs, dogs rely on their mouths for much more than just eating, breathing, and barking.
 Tongues are used for showing affection and as vehicles for discovery; dogs lick to taste, explore, scratch an itch, and soothe wounds.
-Here are some answers to the question, why do dogs lick?
+Here are some answers to help pet parents understand why dogs lick.

 Licking is how mothers clean, nurture, and bond with their pups.
 And that loving instinct carries over to mature dogs showing affection for their humans, fellow dogs, and other pets by licking.